deshayk/deshayk/README.md

     Hi, I'm DeShay.
 I've been called many things over the years, but my main role is being a life-long learner.
 </h3>

-Soft skills of an educator, technical knowledge of a developer.
+Soft skills of an educator, technical knowledge of an IT professional.

 I have been making my official transition into the world of tech since 2020 but I have been designing and developing websites since 2015.
 One of my biggest goals in 2022 is to bet hired by a great company to build solutions that help make people's lives easier.